Please read the following information before reporting a problem.

-The waste in your black bin is sent to the Javelin Park.
+Your black bin waste is sent to the Javelin Park.
 Only non recyclable waste should be put into your black bin.
-Make sure you are making full use of your green recycling boxes, blue sack and food waste caddy.
-Information about recycling in Gloucester can be found here
+Make sure you're making full use of your green recycling boxes, blue sack and food waste caddy.
+Find out more information about recycling in Gloucester.

-For more advice on reducing your waste visit:
+For more advice on reducing your waste visit www.recycleforgloucestershire.com

 Items we will NOT collect from your black domestic waste bin

-- Food waste.
-Please use your brown food waste caddy
+- food waste.
+Please use your brown food waste bin

-- You need an assisted collection form complete and return an application form.
+- you need an assisted collectioncomplete and return an application form.
 An Assisted Collection is the collection of recycling or waste containers by the collection crew from an agreed point in the front of the property and the return of the empty container back to that point.
 It is provided for households where there is no one living at the property who is physically able to carry the waste and recycling to the boundary for collection.
 The service is not available for residents that use communal bin stores.
 Once the form has been completed please email it to email@example.com

-- you are having problems managing your waste.
-In certain circumstances we are able to authorize extra capacity for a limited period of time, please click here to download the form and once completed please email it to firstname.lastname@example.org
+- you're having problems managing your waste.
+In certain circumstances we are able to authorise extra capacity for a limited period of time, please download the form and once completed email it to firstname.lastname@example.org

 - your bin has not been emptied (Please notify us within 2 working days)